Egyptian Pound (EGP)

 There are no legal provisions for a 13th salary, but it’s mandatory to pay employees an annual increment which must equal at least 7% of the basic social insurance salary.

-Employees and employers in Egypt are subject to the following tax and social security contribution rates (as of 2022):
+Employees and employers in Egypt are subject to the following tax and social security contribution rates (last review February 2023):

 22.5% corporate tax